 Walnut trees are grown and harvested throughout the United States, which you’ll find in the North and South-Eastern US, the Mid-West states, California, and even Texas.

-However, different woodworkers and builders may prefer Walnut from specific locations due to the slight differences in how they’ve grown.
+However, different woodworkers and builders may prefer Walnut wood from specific locations due to the slight differences in how they’ve grown.

 Due to the beauty of Walnut, it’s often used for creating specialty pieces of furniture, trim, and special projects that require high-quality and beautiful wood.